rbya/rbyapp/README.md

   1. Clone this repo
   2. Install node dependencies with `npm install`
   3. Run the app locally using `gulp watch`

+## Testing on mobile device
+  1. Run `gulp build` (If this fails because of linting problems, run with `--force-build` argument)
+  2. Deploy to ionic sandbox `ionic upload --deploy`

 ## Testing
   in progress